 Mr. Sammurtok (interpretation): Thank you, Mr. Speaker.
-Although my colleagues before me have already done so, I would like to recognize my fellow Rankin Inlet resident, Arlene Alaralak.
-Additionally, a former speaker, who was here earlier, I would like to recognize Simeon Mikkungwak.
+Although my colleagues before me have already done so, I would like to recognize my fellow Rankin Inlet resident, Arlene Alagalak.
+Additionally, the former Speaker was here earlier and I would like to recognize Simeon Mikkungwak.
 Thank you, Mr. Speaker.